datastaxdevs/workshop-intro-to-graphql/README.md

 ![GraphQL insertShows, result](tutorial/images/graphql-insertShows_result.png)

-#### ✅ Step 9h: Finally, refresh your React app
+#### ✅ Step 9h: Check the client again

+Finally, refresh your React app.

-Notice this no longer displays **"Error :("**, but now correctly displays the data you just inserted (mutated).
+Notice this no longer displays an error.
+Now it correctly displays the data you just inserted (mutated).
 It might be fun to add some of your own data to this schema and refresh your page.

 ![GraphQL, client showing shows from DB](tutorial/images/graphql-client-showing-shows.png)

+#### Play a bit more!

-#### Feel free to experiment with a couple more graphQL queries now that you have some data in the table
+Feel free to experiment with a couple more graphQL queries now that you have some data in the table

 Queries usually offer some way to restrict the results returned, in the form of parameters passed to queries.
 Recall the original `getAllShows`, repeated here for convenience: